 Somme Battlefields - There is lots to do in the city of Amiens and in the surrounding region.
 Visit this website www.somme-battlefields.com for more information about planning a trip to the Somme Battlefields, including where to stay and what to do.

-It is possible to travel to the event from the UK, and back again, in one day, with no need to stay overnight.
 There are numerous ways to travel to France, including by Eurostar, ferry and plane.

 For more information on how to travel you can check the following websites: